kmalbasic/MD5Less/README.md

 hash and can detect certain software running.
 By changing the hash without altering the functionality of the program we circumvent these restrictions and we run potentially _malicious_ or _forbidden because company is retarded_ software.

+(with some additional measures implemented, as is it can fool the AV/EP solutions until analyzed, at least pack your software or obfuscate/protect it)

 # How to use
 Download the release, drag and drop your executable, it will mod it and rename it to **md5less.exe**.
 Run it. _Voila_.